 These days I very rarely get sick, and when I do it's really not so bad.
 Back when I never used to train I would literally always get sick.
 Of all the great weight training benefits I cover here, this is my personal favourite because I HATE being sick with a passion (I'm a lover of life, what can I say).
 Of course, it's not just the weight training specifically that does this, but the improved diet that's required to build muscle mass.

 3. More Effective Fat Burning

 The more muscular you are, the more fat you burn at rest.
 This is one of the best weight training benefits that many people don't realize.
 Once you've built a decent amount of muscle mass, stripping off the extra fat and getting ripped actually becomes slightly easier.
 Just make sure to avoid putting on too much excess fat when on a muscle gain program though, otherwise it will be tougher to lose fat later on.
 In other words, do a clean bulk and not a dirty one.

-One of the most well-documented weight training benefits that comes from both a good diet and performing intense weight training sessions (ideally with compound exercises) is that you will increase testosterone within the body.
+One of the most well-documented weight training benefits that comes from both a good diet and performing regular weight training sessions (especially with compound exercises) is that you will increase testosterone within the body.
 Healthy testosterone levels are crucial to good health as a guy for many different reasons.
 Besides working out consistently, there's other ways to boost testosterone naturally.

 5. Have More Energy

 Being fit, building muscle, and increasing your testosterone will make you a more energetic person in your day to day life.
 Also, directly after a good workout you'll feel a natural high thanks to the endorphins that your body releases (known as the feel-good chemical).
 You'll be motivated to continue smashing out whatever else you need to accomplish for the day.